asheroto/winget-install/README.md

 ## Requirements

--   Requires PowerShell running with Administrator rights
+-   Requires PowerShell running with Administrator privileges or execution under the SYSTEM context
-    -   WinGet does _not_ officially support installation or use of the [SYSTEM account](https://github.com/microsoft/winget-cli/discussions/962)
 -   Compatible with:
     -   Windows 10 (Version 1809 or higher)
     -   Windows 11